as-any/abortable-promise/README.md

 ```

-By default, `AbortablePromise` rejects with an ["AbortError" DOMException](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort#parameters) if is aborted:
+By default, `AbortablePromise` rejects with an ["AbortError" DOMException](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort#parameters) if it is aborted:

 ```typescript
 setTimeout(() => controller.abort(), 1000);